webgio/Rotativa.AspNetCore/README.md

 ```

 Make sure you have a folder with the wkhtmltopdf.exe file accessible by the process running the web app.
 By default it searches in a folder named "Rotativa" in the root of the web app.
 If you need to change that use the optional parameter to the Setup call `RotativaConfiguration.Setup(env, "path/relative/to/root")`

+## Issues and Pull Request
+Contribution is welcomed.
+If you would like to provide a PR please add some testing.